chrisred/az-logstash-example/logicmonitor-servicenow/README.md

     [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fchrisred%2Faz-logstash-example%2Fmaster%2Flogicmonitor-servicenow%2Flogstash.json)

     The parameters included require a value to be set. `logstashInputPass` sets the password for the pipeline basic authentication (the user ID is set to `logicmonitor` by default).
-The `logstashOutput*` parameters set the ServiceNow URL and credentials required to send events to the Event Management endpoint.
+The `logstashOutput*` parameters set the ServiceNow URL and credentials required to send events to the Event Management [web service API](https://docs.servicenow.com/csh?topicname=send-events-via-web-service.html&version=latest).

     ```bash
     az deployment group create --resource-group logstash-example \